 Your IBM i users are human.
 They forget their passwords occasionally and get locked out of IBM i.
 But if users have to call IT every time they need a reset, those forgotten passwords are costing you time and money.
 Considering 20–50 percent of help desk calls are for password resets, the costs add up fast.
-Password Self Help is a password self-service tool that improves productivity and data security, while reducing help desk costs.
+Powertech Password Self Help for IBM i is a password self-service tool that improves productivity and data security, while reducing help desk costs.

 Resetting disabled passwords is an inevitable activity which all companies face, regardless of the systems they use.
 In the case of IBM i shops, however, it is crucial.
 This is because most companies with IBM i use it to run their core applications; users who can’t sign on are unable to do the essential jobs that drive their organization’s business.

 Powertech Password Self Help for IBM i, a HelpSystems application, provides administrators with the ability to allow users to reset their own passwords.
 It is a simple application both to install and to implement, and it provides genuine return on investment for any organization that uses it.

 Once in place, it is no longer necessary for external support to assist a user in resetting their password and re-enabling access.
 The Help Desk staff’s time can then be better spent on higher priority issues and on improving the company’s effectiveness in the marketplace.

 Key regulations and standards for IT and the industries it supports dictate that password reset processes must be secure and fully audited.
 Powertech Password Self Help for IBM i meets both these requirements and does it simply and efficiently.
 Users are able to get back on the system quickly and securely, and an administrator can track all activity.

 Making the Case

 - 20% to 50% of all help desk calls are for password resets – Gartner estimate